Kevin Constantine: Coaching career

 He accepted the head coaching job at Ducs d’Angers in France for the 2010-11 season.
 Two months into the job, Constantine left the club to take over HC Ambrì-Piotta of the Swiss top-flight National League A (NLA).
 He was removed from his head coaching position in October 2012, but stayed on as the club’s consultant.

 On June 13, 2013, Constantine was introduced once again as the head coach of the Everett Silvertips, where he is reunited with the second Silvertips captain, Mitch Love, now an assistant coach.

 On June 19, 2017 it was announced that Constantine has been hired as the head coach of the Incheon, South Korean hockey club Daemyung Killer Whales, one of eight teams in the Asia League Ice Hockey (ALIH) which comprises teams from South Korea, Japan and Russia.
 On November 20, 2020, he was announced the head coach of the Polish team Unia Oświęcim.

+On July 13, 2023, the Wenatchee Wild announced Constantine as the team's first WHL head coach following the sale, relocation, and renaming of the Western Hockey League's Winnipeg Ice to Wenatchee following the 2022-2023 season.
+In September 2023, the WHL suspended Constantine indefinitely pending an independent investigation into his conduct with the team.
+On October 4, 2023, the WHL announced that he had been suspended indefinitely after an independent investigation determined he violated Western Hockey League regulations and policies by making derogatory comments of a discriminatory nature.
+The earliest he could apply to be reinstated is 2025.